Dunkirk’s status as an unusual WWII film is an apt one, seeing as the evacuation from the titular French beach doesn’t fit the genre mold.

 Each arc is enthralling in its own particular way, but the edge goes to the one involving Hardy’s pilot, easily the film’s emotional heart.
 Perhaps encouraged by George Miller in Mad Max: Fury Road, Nolan once more puts his friend in a mask — this time inspiring one of his most reserved performances, yet one that ranks up with his more bombastic turns and could produce waterworks at the film's expertly-staged climax.

-Grade: A-minus.
-Rated PG-13.
+Grade: A. Rated PG-13.
 Now playing at AMC Classic, Biltmore Grande, Carolina Cinemark and Grail Moviehouse

 (Photo: Warner Bros.)